Rette Jones Racing: Car No. 29 history

-The No. 29 of RJR made his debut in 2016, Jesse Little was scheduled to drive 5 races for the team, but he withdrew after the qualify at Bristol.
-Little had 2 Top 5 and 3 Top 10, in the 4 races he ran behind the wheel of the No. 29 Toyota, with a best-finish of 2nd.
+The No. 29 of RJR made his debut in 2016, Jesse Little was scheduled to drive five races for the team, but he withdrew after the qualify at Bristol.
+Little had two top-fives and three top-tens, in the four races he ran behind the wheel of the No. 29 Toyota, with a best-finish of second.
 Grant Quinlan drove the No. 29 Ford in one race and finished 18th.
-Corey Deuser ran 2 races behind the wheel of the No. 29 Ford, with a best-finish of 12th.
+Corey Deuser ran two races behind the wheel of the No. 29 Ford, with a best-finish of 12th.